iamkirankumaryadav/SQL/DML - Data Manipulation Language.md

 # **Data Manipulation Language (DML)**

-- SQL commands designed to interact with the data stored within database tables.
+- SQL commands designed to interact and manipulate the data stored within database tables.
 - The command is not auto-committed (It can't permanently save all the changes in the database) they can be rollbacked.

 <a href=#insert><strong>INSERT</strong></a> |